Top Cloud Based CRM Software Tools of 2026

 Signs You’ve Outgrown Your Current Setup

-- Customer data lives in separate silos — email, chat, support tickets, calls
+- Customer data is split across email, chat, support tickets, and spreadsheets

 Key Features to Look For in a CRM Tool